-You won’t believe these Keto Cookie Dough Fat Bombs are only 2 grams of carbs per serving!
-So rich and delicious – they literally melt in your mouth!
+You won’t believe these Keto Edible Cookie Dough bites are only 2 grams of carbs each!
+So delicious – they literally melt in your mouth!
 Sponsored by Plugrá® Butter.

 Growing up, whenever we would make chocolate chip cookies, I always tried to sneak a taste of the dough.
 You’re not really supposed to because of the raw eggs, but I couldn’t help myself — I love cookie dough!